awsdocs/aws-freertos-docs/doc_source/userguide/run-tests.md

 ```
 devicetester_[linux | mac | win_x86-64] run-suite --group-id mqtt --test-id mqtt_test
 ```
-For a complete list of options see [Running the FreeRTOS Qualification Suite](#run-tests)\.
+For a complete list of options see [Running the FreeRTOS qualification suite](#run-tests)\.
 Starting in IDT v3\.0\.0, IDT checks online for newer test suites\.
-For more information, see [Test Suite Versions](idt-test-suite-versions.md)\.
+For more information, see [Test suite versions](idt-test-suite-versions.md)\.

 ------
 #### [ IDT v1\.7\.0 and earlier ]